cvc5/ethos/README.md

 make
 ```

-The executable, called `afc`, will be created in the build/src folder.
+The executable, called `alfc`, will be created in the build/src folder.

 Alternatively you can configure a regular build with

 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```
 To build a regular build and install it into /path/to/install, issue:

 ```bash